camping89/sen07-autotrading/src/tvc-datafeed/README.md

 ## ⚠️ Important Limitation

-**tvdatafeed Library Constraint**: This application can only fetch the most recent data available from TradingView.
+**TradingView WebSocket Constraint**: This application can only fetch the most recent data available from TradingView.
 Despite requesting years of historical data, you'll only receive recent data (typically several months to 2+ years depending on the symbol and timeframe).

-**Why?**: The tvdatafeed library scrapes TradingView's web interface, which only shows recent data initially.
+**Why?**: The TradingView WebSocket API returns data from the current time backwards, not from specific historical dates.
 There's no way to access older historical data programmatically through this method.

 **Workaround**: Use longer timeframes (daily, weekly) to get more historical coverage with the same number of bars.